-File Access Models
+A. File Access Models

-When allocating content with a program caching scheme, only the most popular files are stored, to minimize the storage and bandwidth requirements.
-By using an appropriate file access model, we can predict the hit ratio at a replica site given the set of files it hosts.
+When allocating content with a program caching scheme, only the most popular files are stored, with the aim of minimizing the storage and bandwidth needs.
+By using an appropriate file access model, we can predict the hit ratio at a replica site given the set of files it is hosting.
 The hit ratio represents the probability that a user's request is served at a given replica.

-Previous studies exploring the distribution of multimedia files in CDNs used Zipf's Law to characterize the popularity of the different files [7-9].
+Previous studies exploring the distribution of multimedia files in CDNs have used Zipf's Law to characterize the popularity of the different files [6]-[8].
 In Zipf-like distributions, the access frequency for a file of popularity rank i is equal to C/i^{α} , where C is a normalization constant and $\alpha > 0$ is the distribution parameter.
-In the VoD context, models have been proposed for file access patterns based on the long-term life cycle of videos and the variations in user population sizes and user behavior throughout the day (children's interests dominate during the afternoon, whereas adults' interests dominate later in the day).
+In the VoD context, models have been proposed for file access patterns based on the long-term life cycle of videos and the variations in user population sizes and user behaviour throughout the day (children's interests dominate during the afternoon whereas adults' interests dominate later in the day).
 However, based on dated video store rental statistics, many researchers still adopt the Zipf approach to model popularity in video-on-demand applications.
-Although this data seems to fit a Zipf curve (Fig. 3a) on a linear scale, Fig. 3b shows that the part of the curve for the most popular files is flattened and does not fit the Zipf linear curve on a log-log graph.
+Although this data seems to fit a Zipf curve (Fig. 3(a)) on a linear scale, Fig. 3(b) shows that the part of the curve for the most popular files is flattened and does not fit the Zipf linear curve on a log-log graph.

-Gummadi et al. explain this behavior by analyzing the characteristics of video object access [10].
-VoD system users rarely access the same file twice because the files are not modified (fetch-at-most-once), and new files often are added to the system.
-The Zipf distribution is a better fit for retrieval of Web objects that are accessed more than once because they are
+Gummadi et al. explain this behaviour by analyzing the characteristics of video object access [9].
+VoD system users rarely access the same file twice because the files are not modified (fetch-at-most-once) and new files are often added to the system.
+The Zipf distribution is a better fit for retrieval of Web objects which are accessed more than once because they are updated regularly (fetch-repeatedly).
+Since the popularity of a video diminishes in time, new videos become the most popular titles when they are added to the system.
+Models that are driven by Zipf's Law but take into account the "fetch-at-most-once" and "new arrivals" factors provide a much better fit to the video rental statistics distribution than standard Zipf models (see Fig. 3(b)) [2], [9].

-Figure 3. a) The popularity distribution from a 1992 video rental data set used to justify Zipf's law for file access models used in many Video-on-Demand system designs, along with a Zipf curve fit with α = 0.9; and b) the same data set and curve fit plotted on a log-log scale.
+Fig. 3. (a) The popularity distribution from a 1992 video rental data set used to justify Zipf's law for file access models used in many Video-on-Demand system designs, along with a Zipf curve fit with $\alpha = 0.9$, and (b) the same data set and curve fit plotted on a log-log scale.
 Contrary to the assumption of many papers, video rental data does not appear to follow Zipf's law.
-Gummadi et al., show that their fetch-at-most-once model fits the data more accurately than a fetch-repeatedly model.
-(Reproduced from [10]).
+Gummadi et al. show that their fetch-at-most-once model fits the data more accurately than a fetch-repeatedly model.
+(Reproduced from [9])